Southern Airways Flight 49: Capture and aftermath

-The hijacking finally came to an end when the plane landed once again in Havana on Saturday, the 11th, after traveling for some 30 hours and 4000 mi.
-Multiple sources alleged the runway was covered in foam at the time of the landing, a claim the plane’s co-pilot has denied.
+The hijacking finally came to an end when the plane landed once again in Havana on Saturday, November 11, after traveling for some 30 hours and 4000 mi.
+Multiple sources alleged the runway was covered in foam at the time of the landing, a claim the plane's co-pilot has denied.
 The hijackers were removed from the airplane at gunpoint by Cuban authorities and captured after attempting to escape.
-The hijackers served eight years in a Cuban prison before returning to the US to serve additional 20–25 year prison sentences.
+The hijackers served eight years in a Cuban prison before returning to the U.S. to serve additional 20- to 25-year prison sentences.
 Cuba returned the airplane, crew, passengers, and ransom money to the United States.
 The incident led to a brief treaty between the U.S. and Cuba to extradite hijackers, which has not since been renewed.

-The hijacking was the subject of the National Geographic I Am Rebel documentary series premiere episode "Jacked" by Lana Wilson which aired June 5, 2016.
+The hijacking was the subject of the National Geographic documentary series I Am Rebel premiere episode "Jacked" by Lana Wilson, which aired June 5, 2016.